 during the Swiss segment.
 Entrants may play multiple games during

-and concludes during the CON a week later.
+and which concludes during the CON on Saturday.
 Best performances

-will be determined as described below under pairings.
+will be determined as described below in paragraph 4.

-GROGNARD PRE-CON Swiss, CON Swiss and CON Playoffs (Semi-finals
+segments, GROGNARD PRE-CON Swiss, CON Swiss and WBC Playoffs

 a.
 GROGNARD PRE-CON SWISS.
 The PRE-CON Swiss Segment consists

 b.
 CON SWISS.
-The CON Swiss Segment consists of five daily heats:
+The CON Swiss Segment consists of four daily heats:

-at which time the four players with the best performances during
+the four players with the best performances during the Swiss

 c.
-CON Playoffs.
+WBC Playoffs.
 All games played during the Swiss Segment, which

 includes the PRE-CON Swiss and the CON Swiss, will be used to